1mS3r/learning/Soft Skills/Public Speaking/Sam Gratton's - Professional English Speaking/Key Concepts & Takeaways.md

 #### Using Notes

 Having some notes with key words of points of your speech to gain confidence of in case of emergency, but the idea is not to use them.

+### Delivery

+Last stage of the speech preparation, the moment were the previous work is put into use.

+We should deal with:

+- Fear: Normal anxiety coded into our genes, prevents to feel what we're gonna say.

+To combat such fear, we count with 2 mechanisms:

+- Relaxation: Exercises that work for you to start focused (mindfulness, vocal exercies, yoga,...)
+- Practise: The more you practise the more familiar you'll be and less nervous.

+Alsovery important to:

+- Accept that you can not change reactions/behaviours of the people.
+- Contribution is the main objetive of your speech, you're there to help the audience.

+Finally pay attention to details:

+- Speed: 110 - 130 words/min
+- Voice: Clear, vary the pith and speed to avoid monotony, use pauses
+- Bode Language: Just be natural, no exagerations
+- Dress: Appropiate for each ocassion, same as the audience with a littler further touch